Ballard Terminal Railroad: Foundation

 Burlington Northern Santa Fe Railway stopped offering service on a three-mile spur through Seattle's Ballard neighborhood in January 1997 because only three companies were buying rail shipments, a traffic volume too low to sustain the line according to BNSF.
 To ensure continued rail service, the three previous customers served by the spur and a fourth company joined with other investors to form the Ballard Terminal Railroad Company, LLC in 1997.
 The Ballard Terminal Railroad refurbished two locomotives and approached the state of Washington seeking approximately $300,000 in financing to refurbish the track.
-The railroad began operation in early 1998 with a 1940s-era locomotive formerly belonging to the Milwaukee Road.
+The railroad began operation in early 1998 with a 1940's era locomotive formerly belonging to the Milwaukee Road.

 Locomotives

 The EMD SW1 locomotive operated by the Ballard Terminal Railroad, nicknamed "Li'l Beaver."

-Ballard Terminal Railroad operates one locomotive, an EMD SW1 locomotive numbered 98 formerly owned by Milwaukee Road.
+Ballard Terminal Railroad operates one locomotive, a 1939 EMC SW1 locomotive numbered 98 formerly owned by Milwaukee Road.
 The locomotive's black, red and silver livery and nickname, "Li'l Beaver", pay tribute to the colors and mascot of nearby Ballard High School.

 Eastside Freight Railroad once operated an EMD SW1200 locomotive now numbered MSN 109 built in 1963 for the Missouri Pacific.
 Eastside Freight purchased the locomotive from Tacoma Rail in 2009, which had it listed as surplus property.